AKx2f/heydjplaymysong/README.md

+# This app project has some vulnerabilities.
 # heydjplaymysong
 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

-# This app is not secured, use at your own risk.

 # Requirements
 * LAMP stack